art-e-fact/go2-example/README.md

 ```

 ## Run Tests with dora-rs
-This executes all the i tests locally.
+This executes all the tests locally.
 ```sh
 # Run test with dora-rs and pytest
 uv run dataflow --test-all